QubesOS/qubes-doc/developer/general/package-contributions.rst

 4. Create an issue in `qubes-issues <https://github.com/QubesOS/qubes-issues/issues/>`__ with the title ``[Contribution] your-package-name``.
 Include a link to your repo, a brief description of your package, and a brief explanation of why you think it should be included in Qubes.
 Please note that the Qubes core developers are very busy.
 If they are under heavy load when you submit your contribution, it may be a very long time before they have time to review your package.
 If this happens, please do not be discouraged.
 If you think they may have forgotten about your pending contribution, you may “bump” your request by commenting on your issue, but please do this *very* sparingly (i.e., no more than once a month).
 We appreciate your understanding!

 5. You may be asked followup questions.
-If we decide to accept your contribution, you will be invited to join the `QubesOS-contrib <https://github.com/QubesOS-contrib>`__ organization on GitHub as public recognition of your contribution (but without push access; see `Review Procedure <#review-procedure>`__), and `QubesOS-contrib <https://github.com/QubesOS-contrib>`__ will fork your repo.
+If we decide to accept your contribution, you will be invited to join the `QubesOS-contrib <https://github.com/QubesOS-contrib>`__ organization on GitHub as public recognition of your contribution (but without push access; see :ref:`developer/general/package-contributions:review procedure`), and `QubesOS-contrib <https://github.com/QubesOS-contrib>`__ will fork your repo.
 If we decide not to accept your contribution, we will state the reason and close the issue.